cortexrd/Knack-Toolkit-Library/README.md

 This is the traditional mode that we\'re all used to, i.e. when all the code resides in the Builder\'s Javascript and CSS panes.

+### Pros

+-   Easier and faster setup, no need to install anything for default ACB.

+-   Other users can always see your changes.

+-   You can test your code on any device, not limited to your workstation.

+### Cons

+-   Slower than CLS mode and more tedious to work, due to the redundant merge/copy/paste/save sequence required each time you make a change.

+-   Can be risky if used in production (when the app is being used in a live and consequential context) since your development code always takes effect immediately.
+You must have good coding experience and know exactly what you\'re doing.

 To use this mode, you have two options:

 1)  Use the default, basic, ready-to-use setup